sustainability-zhaw/dgraph-schema/doc/stats.md

 For publications and projects the last statistic is needed: the per person statistic.
 This gives the number of records per chosen person.
 This number can be very large and **must** use paginated retrieval!

+### Groupby

+dgraph's DQL has a group by clause.
+This clause should be used for handling the different InfoObjectTypes.

+### Filtered stats

+Filtered stats should first filter the objects and then run the stats on these objects.